salazarjhan95/Anolis_Andes_2024/README.md

   mcc_thinned_allruns.trees.

 ## Adams. method
-To compare the evolutioanry rate of CTmin and CTmax we used the Adams' method.
+To compare the evolutionary rate of CTmin and CTmax we used the Adams' method.

 Adams_Method: This is the code we used, and the following two .R files are the functions you need to run the analysis.